-I am a recent college graduate from Boston University (May 2017), where I received a Bachelor of Science in Journalism and a Bachelor of Arts in English.
-I’m currently working freelance as a copy editor for a content marketing company and a writer for a local magazine.
+I am currently a graduate fellow pursuing a Master’s of Journalism from the University of Southern California.
+I am also a recent college graduate from Boston University (May 2017), where I received a Bachelor of Science in Journalism and a Bachelor of Arts in English.
+I’ve worked freelance as a copy editor and journalist for a content marketing company and as a writer for a local magazine.

-My interests include politics (particularly LGBTQ policy and healthcare), television (I’m an avid fan of reality television and will tell anyone I meet about it), and comedy (I’m highly unfunny but whatever).
+My interests include politics (particularly LGBTQIA+ policy and healthcare), local reporting, television (I’m an avid fan of reality television and will tell anyone I meet about it).

 I try to write from the intersection of those things (the corner of pop culture and politics) because I believe that things that seem complex (healthcare, politics, law) can be broken done into digestible, understandable and enjoyable content.
-I believe that you can be intelligent, well-informed and still have fun.
+You can be intelligent, well-informed and still have fun.

-In addition to my work here, I’ve written for The Odyssey Online as a staff writer and the BU Buzz as a men’s fashion writer and the City Editor.
+In addition to my work here, I’ve written for Mediaplanet, Westchester Magazine, The Odyssey Online as a staff writer and the BU Buzz as a men’s fashion writer and the City Editor.
 I interned for Quintessentially Creative in London as an editorial assistant.
-I have also worked in customer service as a Guest Services associate at Boston University’s Agganis Arena and as a camp counselor.
+While working as a freelance writer and editor in New York City, I worked my weekends as a Trader Joe’s crew member.

 The title of my blog, The Wunderkindof, is a play off the German term “wünderkind,” which essentially translates to someone who has achieved a lot of success at a very young age.
 The Wunderkindof, in comparison, is someone who is failing upwards at everything; the classic millennial, they are trying to figure things out without sacrificing their humor, their desire to learn and their own deep delusions of grandeur.